 - Complaints about a Councillor or Co-opted Member who is no longer in office cannot be considered. - Complaints about the conduct which happened before a Councillor or Co-opted member were elected, co-opted or appointed to their council, or after they have resigned or otherwise ceased to be in office cannot be considered. - Complaints about a council as a whole or people employed by it cannot be considered under these arrangements. - Complaints about dissatisfaction with a decision or action of a Council, one of its committees or employees, a service provided by a Council or a Council's procedures, cannot be considered under these arrangements. - Complaints which relate to conduct (one-off incident or the last in a series of connected events) which happened over 20 working days ago, unless there are exceptional circumstances. - Where the complaint alleges criminal conduct (including failure to register or declare a Disclosable Pecuniary Interest or voting at a council meeting where such an interest exists), this is a matter for the police and cannot be dealt with under the Code of Conduct.
 The Monitoring Officer will consider whether it is appropriate to refer to the Police.
 No further action will be taken in relation to such complaints until any related criminal/regulatory investigation, proceedings or processes have been concluded.
 Complainants may refer criminal allegations directly to the Police.

 4. How to make a complaint

-Complaints must be submitted in writing to Dorset Council's Monitoring Officer using the Code of Conduct complaint form [LINK].
-Please remember to send any documents that support your complaint, with your form.
+Complaints must be submitted in writing to Dorset Council's Monitoring Officer using the Code of Conduct complaint form.

 You will need to set out details of your complaint including: